Embiid and Jokic have the answer

 The Serb hit 3-for-5 from 3-point range but was 16-of-25 from 2-pointers and was 14-of-16 from the free throw line., that is, he did not use long-distance shots as his primary means of scoring.
-It was the second highest point quota (50) in his entire career.
+He was the second highest quota (50) of points in his entire career.

 The African, one of the serious candidates to win the NBA MVP this season, hit one of four triple attempts, but connected 17 of 23 two-point shots and went 15-for-17 from the free throw line.
-Nor, clearly, was he supported by the long shot.
+Nor, clearly, did he back up on the long shot.

 The league’s 3-point rate (the percentage of shot attempts from beyond the arc) has increased in each of the last 10 seasons, rising from 22.2% in 2010-11 to 39.2% last season.
 And it has increased more in the last five years than in the previous five.